Population Interference in Panel Experiments: Introduction

 The literature on panel experiments has similarly shifted towards relaxing the no carryover effects assumption that precludes outcomes from being impacted by past assignments.
-For example, in the most extreme case, \cite{bojinov19} allows for arbitrary carryover effects when studying whether algorithms or humans are better at executing large financial trades.
-Similarly to relaxing the no interference assumption, removing the no carryover assumption enables researchers to develop and explore a richer class of causal estimands that capture both the contemporaneous and delayed causal effects.
+For example, in the most extreme case, \cite{bojinov19} allows for arbitrary carryover effects when studying whether algorithms or humans are better at executing large financial orders; more generally, these types of relaxations have also been studied in economics \citep{angrist2011causal, rambachan2019econometric}, epidemiology \citep{robins1986new,RobinsGreenlandHu99}, public health \citep{boruvka2018assessing}, and political science \citep{blackwell2018make}.
+Similarly to relaxing the no interference assumption, removing the no carryover assumption enables researchers to develop and explore a richer class of causal estimands that capture both the contemporaneous and delayed causal effects \citep{bojinov19}.
 The latter is particularly important for technology companies seeking to understand the long-term impact of their interventions \citep{basse2019minimax,hohnhold2015focusing}.
-Researchers use analogous Horvitz-Thompson type estimator estimators to analyze experiments with carryover effects.
+Similarly to the population interference setting, researchers use the analogous Horvitz-Thompson type estimator estimators to analyze experiments with carryover effects.

+An apparent gap in the literature is an understanding of whether the possibility of running a panel experiment alleviates the challenges posed by population interference or makes them worse.
+This is particularly important for researchers wishing to run field experiments for two reasons.
+First, it is often the case the researchers are constrained on the maximal number of experimental units they can recruit, for instance, because of costs or limits in the total population.
+Second, population interference often leads to increased uncertainty that reduces only by increasing the sample size.
+Panel experiments can alleviate these as it is often cheaper to change an experimental unit's treatment than to recruit more subjects, and uncertainty tends to decrease as the sample size and the number of time period increase.
+However, what happens when there is population interference and carryover effects is unclear.